UltipaDocs

 }

-K shortest paths:
+-- K shortest paths

-FOR path IN MATCH SHORTEST 5 (source)-[:ROAD]->{}(target) {
+FOR p IN MATCH SHORTEST 5 (source)-[:ROAD]->{1,20}(target) {

 }

-All shortest paths:
+-- All shortest paths

-FOR path IN MATCH ALL SHORTEST (source)-[:ROAD]->{}(target) {
+FOR p IN MATCH ALL SHORTEST (source)-[:ROAD]->{1,20}(target) {

 }